Solo Travel in Sri Lanka

 Sri Lanka's Sacred SitesDid you know?
 “The head waggle” – Sri Lankans say, “yes” by waggling their heads from side to side as if they are saying “no”.

 Animal SOS is a dog sanctuary in Ahangama, and a UK registered charity.
 They rescue street animals who have no hope or veterinary care when they become ill or injured on the roads.

 Find other volunteering opportunities on your solo trip Sri Lanka with Go Overseas.

 Issues in the Country

-Humanitarian and political situation both past and current is still a problem in Sri Lanka, with the northern area largely undeveloped for tourism.
+Humanitarian and political situations both past and current are still problems in Sri Lanka, with the northern area largely undeveloped for tourism.